wildfly-extras/wildfly-camel-examples/camel-mail-spring/README.md

 Camel Mail Spring example
 -------------------------

-This example demonstrates using the camel-mail component with Spring and the WildFly Camel susbsystem to send and receive email.
+This example demonstrates using the camel-mail component with Spring and the WildFly Camel subsystem to send and receive email.

 The example uses [Greenmail](http://www.icegreen.com/greenmail/) to configure a local mail server on your machine.
 This eliminates the need to use external mail services.
 The configuration for the WildFly mail subsystem can be found within CLI scripts at `src/main/resources/cli`.